clinical-meteor/cookbook/cookbook/installation.md

 http://win.meteor.com/

 **Q:  When will Windows version become a first class citizen?**
-Not in the immediate future, as it's slated to be included after the 1.0 release.
+After the 1.0 release.
 In the meantime, it's recommended to use a virtual machine for development.
-You can read the roadmap and relevant disscussions here: https://trello.com/card/official-windows-support/508721606e02bb9d570016ae/11
+You can read the roadmap and relevant disscussions here:

+https://trello.com/card/official-windows-support/508721606e02bb9d570016ae/11
 https://github.com/meteor/meteor/issues/867

 **Q:  Can Meteor run on Rasberry Pi?**
 Daaah... maybe?
-People seem to be working on it, but not much success yet. http://www.badgersblog.co.uk/2012/12/nodejs-raspberry-pi-tutorial-1.html
+People seem to be working on it, but not much success yet.

+http://www.badgersblog.co.uk/2012/12/nodejs-raspberry-pi-tutorial-1.html
 https://groups.google.com/forum/#!msg/meteor-talk/CcXzU14EHH8/3wvB-d1RfaAJ